anandnbarai/assignment/5) PHP - Introduction of Laravel PHP Framework - Industry/README.md

 • Generate Resource Controller for employee.

-• In Employee Controller‟s action Call Middleware.
+• In Employee Controller's action Call Middleware.

 • How to remove route caching?